If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ITS HOLLIES BIRTHDAY

 Displays on February 17.
 Likely refers to Hollie S. Lohff, daughter of one of the game's engineers, Thomas Lohff.
-She was brought in to playtest the game and commented that Mario should be able to jump, as it was weird to play a Mario game without that mechanic.
-The developers took her advice and added her to the game credits as "Play Consultant."
+She was brought in to playtest the game and commented that Mario should be able to jump, something which wasn't originally planned for the game, as she felt it was weird to play a Mario game without that mechanic.
+The developers took her advice, retooling the game to feature jumping and adding her to the game's credits as "Play Consultant."

 (Source: Grumpmeister)